DE&I – Our Commitment to Change

 3. Diversification of Banjo’s international cat pals

-To build up the International Cats’ characters and backstories through a wide range of diverse authors.
-We will seek to eliminate cultural appropriation and focus the Banjo narrative on celebrating diverse cultures and promote narratives of positive BAME empowerment.
+To build up the Banjo’s cousins’ backstories through a wide range of diverse authors.
+We will seek to eliminate cultural appropriation and focus the Banjo narrative on celebrating diverse cultures and promote narratives of positive ethnic minority empowerment.

 - We will celebrate the diverse backgrounds of our international cat family, developing the backstories of 42 cats over the next year.

-- Hire BAME authors to develop these characters and backstories.
+- Hire a range of authors from different backgrounds to develop these characters and backstories.

 4. Review social media representation

-To ensure that we are representative of BAME children across all of our social platforms and website.
-Furthermore, ensure that we work with a diverse group of influencers from BAME communities.
+to ensure that we are representative of all children across all of our social platforms and website.
+Furthermore, ensure that we work with a diverse group of influencers from ethnic minority communities.

-- In England 32% of children are from BAME backgrounds*.
-As such, from 01.07.20, we will aim for at least one third of our social posts to reflect children who are from BAME backgrounds.
+- In England 32% of children are from ethnic minority backgrounds*.
+As such, from 01.07.20, we will aim for at least one third of our social posts to reflect children who are from ethnic minority backgrounds.

 5. Review writer representation